nautobot/nautobot-app-bgp-models/docs/models.md

 - Custom data validation logic
 - Webhooks

-> The data models defined in this plugin were inspired by the Openconfig BGP data model (https://yangcatalog.org/api/services/tree/openconfig-bgp@2021-06-16.yang) and the RFC 9234 (https://datatracker.ietf.org/doc/rfc9234/)
+> The data models defined in this plugin were inspired by the [Openconfig BGP data model](https://yangcatalog.org/api/services/tree/openconfig-bgp@2021-06-16.yang) and the [RFC 9234](https://datatracker.ietf.org/doc/rfc9234/).

 ### AutonomousSystem